microprediction/monteprediction/TFRO.md

 ## Ways I can help you if you want career advice
 I don't have much.
 Maybe just one piece of advice that is intended to be counter to some thinking I have seen in the eager yound minds of tomorrow.
 I believe one should never, ever try to predict that something you learn *won't* be useful - or dimiss things for that reason.
 Do not be guided by what you perceive to be commercially significant.
 Read [this](https://www.linkedin.com/posts/petercotton_ai-artificialintelligence-activity-7248460182718935040-kM_X?utm_source=share&utm_medium=member_desktop) comment.

-## Ways I can help you if you want to schedule a chat
-Tue 8pm-9:30pm EST and maybe Friday noon EST I have "office hours" for want of a better word.
-This does not imply I am professorial.
-It is merely a time I try to set aside, family committments allowing, to be available if anyone wants to chat.
-The events are posted in the [crunch discord](https://discord.gg/35NZpeZ5) annoucements.
-Linked-In doesn't provide a public facing list of these events, which is beyond daft, so I can't provide a link to them but here's a stale one [Tue Oct 1st](https://www.linkedin.com/events/7237538167250198528/comments/).
-Please randomize your arrival time.
-Don't worry I won't leave if no-one turns up I'll just sulk a bit or get on Zwift.

 ## Ways I can help you if you "would like to learn more about my business"
 Terrific.
 Best way would be to: